In This Article

 It is possible that coffee has the capacity to create a greater state of health for a short period of time, so as to help the body cope with an emergency state of an illness such as diabetes, Alzheimer’s, or Parkinson’s.

 My concern is the long-term effect of stimulating the body in this way.
-Given the facts, it seems more logical to recognize coffee as a drug or a medicine.
+Given the facts, it seems more logical to recognize coffee as a drug or medicine.
 It boosts dopamine and drives degenerative hormones like cortisol, epinephrine (adrenaline), and norepinephrine, and inhibits calming GABA.
-These changes may be helpful in an emergency state or illness, but whether you would want your nervous system affected in this way in the long-term is questionable.
+These changes may be helpful in an emergency state or illness, but whether you would want your nervous system affected in this way in the long term is questionable.

 As for the reported health benefits, I attribute them to:

 - Stimulating the body into a medicinal/emergency response to deal with a potential health threat.